-30th January, 2019
+30th January, 2021

-Essentially, management accountants provide key insights that help a company’s management team make many of their decisions.
+Essentially, managerial accountants provide key insights that help a company’s management team make many of their decisions.
 They also support decision making within a company by providing a wealth of financial and statistical information, often assisted by powerful accounting software.

-If you’re reviewing your current product range, management accountancy will provide you with all the financial and business-crucial statistics to help you decide exactly which products are profitable, which aren’t, and how to remedy that.
+If you’re reviewing your current product range, managerial accountancy will provide you with all the financial and business-crucial statistics to help you decide exactly which products are profitable, which aren’t, and how to remedy that.

-If you’re looking to launch new products, management accounting is even more important.
-It can support at every stage, from initial planning right through to execution, by giving a detailed breakdown of production capabilities, as well as an accurate picture of the market as a whole.
+If you’re planning to launch new products, managerial accounting is even more important.
+It can support at every stage, from initial validation right through to execution, by giving a detailed breakdown of production capabilities, as well as an accurate picture of the market as a whole.

 Managerial accountants can help you make the right decision by letting you know exactly how much you can afford to spend on staffing, and the returns you can expect for your investment in personnel.

-Management accounting will be critical in decisions concerning what you keep in-house, and what you outsource.
+Managerial accounting will be critical in decisions concerning what you keep in-house, and what you outsource.
 Getting the balance right between the two is very important, and having the data to inform decisions is a great way to help navigate these tricky choices.

 A list of the best CPA review courses is a good starting point to understand the training options available and the cost to your business should you wish to develop a management accountant in-house.